St Edmund’s Prep School, Ware

 Most pupils, particularly younger ones, are very local, but others travel as far as Loughton, Royston and Bishops Stortford.
 It’s safe to say that the school particularly appeals to parents looking for a 3-18 education, evidenced by the fact that 90% move up from the Prep to the College.
-Incidentally, those who join the Prep before Year 4 are guaranteed a place, which must put many parents’ minds at ease – no need for gruelling entrance exams!
+Incidentally, preference is given to those who join the Prep before Year 4 and they’re not automatically required to site the College entrance exam (unless they’re applying for a scholarship), which must put many parents’ minds at ease – no need for gruelling exam prep!

 I’ve mentioned the expansive grounds – the school owns pretty much as far as the eye can see, with some of it sub-contracted to a sheep farmer, who invites the kids to bottle feed the lambs in the spring.
 Who needs field trips to the farm when you’ve got that on your doorstep?